Create and manage Network Load Balancer

 • When a server that belongs to the Target Group requests the same Network Load Balancer

-• When a client attempt request the same port as the Private IP Network Load Balancer or Target Group's server
+• When a client requests the same port as the Private IP Network Load Balancer or Target Group's server

 • The bandwidth of Load Balancer Subnet must be added to ACG of the bound server and NACL as an access source and allowed port.